alexxoverflow/Opensummaries-1.0/README.md

 	- Pdf-lib: some methods have been used to sign digitally the documents;
 	- node-notifier;
 	- mongodb: for mongodb connection and data extraction;

+ ### UniparthenopeApp/v1/login API:
+ For secure user authentication, our project leverages the "UniparthenopeApp/v1/login" API.
+This proprietary, closed-source API developed by the university is integral for managing user access and ensuring data security.

 ## Getting Started
 ### Prerequisites